 The economy is based on the sale of coffee, avocados and corn.
 The locals weave mats and build traditional canoes.

 San Pedro has an international feel.
-We had really good coffee and excellent carrot cake in town in a small cafe opposite the leather shop.
+We had really good coffee and an excellent carrot cake in town in a small cafe opposite the leather shop.
 Prices were higher here than in the other towns.
-The town flanks the northern slopes of San Pedro Volcano.
+The town flanks the northern slopes of the San Pedro Volcano.

 Santiago Atitlan is the largest indigenous town in Central America.

-How to get around the Lake:
+How to get around Lake Atitlan:

 There are Lanchas which are the local ferries.
 These are the fastest way to get around the lake, only issue is they will leave when the boat is full.
 There are three prices- one for the local Mayan people who live around the lake, one for extrajero locals and the higher price for tourists both Guatemalan and foreign.